House rentals in Orlando

 Home to a multitude of theme parks and adrenaline-inducing attractions, Orlando knows how to have fun.
 Walt Disney World and Universal Studios Florida are globally famous, in addition to the buzzy Church Street District and a dizzying portfolio of world-class resorts.
 Yet while vibrant entertainment might be Orlando’s biggest claim to fame, you don’t need to look very hard to discover it’s also home to an array of other activities.
 Ecotourism experiences, manicured gardens, picnic-perfect parks, Victorian architecture, and family-friendly science centers are all part of this Central Florida city’s diverse make-up.

 With 233 sunny days per year, it’s no wonder that Florida is called the Sunshine State.
 While it’s possible to take advantage of Orlando’s outdoor offerings year-round, keep in mind that summers are not for the faint of heart: July’s average is a sweltering 92 degrees Fahrenheit, and the subtropical climate means dense humidity.
-The most pleasant weather is from February to May, when the temperature is consistently in the mid-70s.
+The most pleasant time to stay in one of Orlando’s vacation rentals is from February to May, when the temperature is consistently in the mid-70s.
 Good walking shoes, breathable clothes, and a just-in-case poncho for surprise showers are staples for a prepared wardrobe.
 One other important weather note: Fall is hurricane season.

 Lake Eola Park is situated in the middle of downtown Orlando and boasts greatly accessible nature.
 The glistening lake, which was formed by a natural sinkhole is surrounded by a wide walking path and grass with skyline views, making it one of the city’s most popular picnic spots, and a hub for birders.
 Live performances and concerts light up the park at the outdoor Walt Disney Amphitheater.